KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 #### 3.30.12.2.
 Reproducing the Error
 Because race conditions are intermittent, they do not manifest themselves every time you do the build.
 In fact, most times the build will complete without problems even though the potential race condition exists.
 Thus, once the error surfaces, you need a way to reproduce it.

 In this example, compiling the "neard" package is causing the problem.
 So the first thing to do is build "neard" locally.
-Before you start the build, set the PARALLEL_MAKE variable in your `local.conf` file to a high number (e.g. "-j 20").
+Before you start the build, set the PARALLEL_MAKE variable in your `local.conf` file to a high number (例如 "-j 20").
 Using a high value for PARALLEL_MAKE increases the chances of the race condition showing up:
 ```
      $ bitbake neard
 ```